-The British occupation was actually followed by a decline in women's education.
+The British occupation was actually followed by decline in women's education.
 That was the conclusion forced upon Dr. Leitner by facts brought out during his investigation.
-The causes of this decline, as they appeared to Dr. Leitner, are thus summarized in his blue-book:
+The causes of this decline as they appeared to Dr. Leitner are thus summarised in his bluebook:

-- "There has been a decline in female teaching since annexation, for the following reasons: - (a) Formerly the mother could teach the child Panjabi.
-Now, wherever the child learns Urdu, the teaching power of the mother is lost. - (b) The weakening of the religious feeling has caused the decrease of all indigenous schools, including those conducted by women. - (c) Formerly a woman guilty of misconduct was criminally punished, so that the safeguards against it were strong, and there could be less objection to granting women more education and greater freedom.
-Since the introduction of our law, adultery, for instance, can comparatively speaking, be committed with impunity, and the necessary consequence is that the male population watches with greater jealousy any attempt towards emancipating the female sex.
+"There has been a decline in female teaching since annexation, for the following reasons:

+- (a) Formerly the mother could teach the child Panjabi.
+Now, wherever the child learns Urdu, the teaching power of the mother is lost. - (b) The weakening of the religious feeling has caused the decrease of all indigenous schools, including those conducted by women.

-[&]quot; Ibid., pp. 108-9.
+^{} Ibid. pp. 108-9.

-- (d) The female education given by us was avoided by the more respectable, because it too closely resembled that enjoyed by a class, which, if not criminal, to which our system is now reducing it, was not reputable... - (e) By keeping the female schools in public places, and by always attempting in spite of any pledges that may have been given at the commencement of the 'female education movement' to inspect them, thus preventing the very patrons of the schools from sending their own daughters to them.
+- '(c) Formerly a woman guilty of misconduct was criminally punished, so that the safeguards against it were strong, and there could be less objection to granting women more education and greater freedom.
+Since the introduction of our law, adultery, for instance, can, comparatively speaking, be committed with impunity, and the necessary consequence is that the male population watches with greater jealousy any attempt towards emancipating the female sex. - (d) The female education given by us was avoided by the more respectable, because it too closely resembled that enjoyed by a class, which, if not criminal, to which our system is now reducing it, was not reputable.... - (e) By keeping the female schools in public places, and by always attempting in spite of any pledges that may have been given at the commencement of the 'female education movement' to inspect them, thus preventing the very patrons of the schools from sending their own daughters to them.

-Female education has, therefore, been brought into discredit with the respectable classes by official interference, which has already done so much mischief in the Punjab in various other respects, and which the boon of self-government given at the eleventh hour can alone remedy, provided all officials combine in a measure of temporary self-effacement for the sake of the common good."
+"Female education has, therefore, been brought into discredit with the respectable classes by official interference, which has already done so much mischief in the Panjab in various other respects, and which the boon of self-government given at the eleventh hour can alone remedy, provided all officials combine in a measure of temporary self-effacement for the sake of the common good."

 These extensive quotations have been occasioned by extreme caution on our part.
-We did not wish to give the impression that we were improvising facts to prove our thesis or to give the lie direct to Miss Mayo's ignorant but mischievous generalization.
-The least attention to the study of the subject forces one to the following conclusions:
+We did not wish to give the impression that we were improvising facts to prove our thesis or to give the lie direct to Miss Mayo's ignorant but mischievous generalisation.
+The least study of the subject forces one to the following conclusions:

-- (i) That from the earliest times there was a well-organized and wide-spread system of education throughout India. - (ii) That this system was a two-fold system-one for the aristocratic, cultured and priestly classes aiming at religious learning and culture, the other for the trading and working classes aiming at economic efficiency and dexterity in the use of tools-something akin to the system of apprenticeship in Tudor England. - (iii) That this system, as a part of our village system, had lasted as a living organization till the British occupancy of this country. - (iv) That this system was easily mistaken as a part of the body politic and uprooted by the British administrator, particularly anxious since the days of Lord Macaulay to create a class of subordinate officials and hirelings.
+- (i) That from the earliest times there was a well organised and widespread system of education throughout India. - (ii) That this system was a twofold system-one for the aristocratic, cultured and priestly classes aiming at religious learning and culture, the other for the trading and working classes aiming at economic efficiency and dexterity in the use of tools-something akin to the system of the apprenticeship in Tudor England. - (iii) That this system as a part of our village system had lasted as a living organisation till the British occupancy of this country. - (iv) That this system was easily mistaken as a part of the body politic and up-rooted by the British administrator particularly anxious since the days of Lord Macaulay to create a class of subordinate officials and hirelings.

-CHAPTER III
+CHAPTER III.